Australian reggae: History

 The first Reggae sound system in Australia was Soulmaker, established in 1972 by J.J.
 Roberts, a Jamaican from Saint Catherine Parish.
 Bob Marley & The Wailers toured Australia in 1979, playing Brisbane, Adelaide, Perth, Melbourne and Sydney.
-Reggae had success on the radio charts in Australia in the early 1980s when Toots and the Maytals, the first artist to use the term "reggae" in song, went to number one with their song "Beautiful Woman".
+Reggae had success on the radio charts in New Zealand in the early 1980s when Toots and the Maytals, the first artist to use the term "reggae" in song, went to number one with their song "Beautiful Woman".
 One of the first Australian reggae bands was Untabu.
 The original members of the band came from Trinidad & Tobago, Bruce Mc Clean - guitar and Errol H Renaud - steel pan, lead singer Ras Roni from Barbados, percussionist Jorge Morales from Puerto Rico and Fijians Rupeni Davui - bass, James Purmodh - drums and Joel Knight - keys.
 They had releases on Larrikin Records and were resident in a number of clubs in the Darlinghurst and Manly area of Sydney.
 They also toured the East coast regularly.
 They performed original music and reggae covers.
 The Aboriginal band No Fixed Address from Adelaide also had reggae songs in their repertoire.
+In 1981, the Australian band Men at work topped the Australian charts with the reggae-rock song Down Under.
+The same song topped the New Zealand charts in February 1982.
+The song topped the Canadian charts in October 1982 and, in the United States, the song debuted on the Billboard Hot 100.

 In 1984, Australian label Corroboree Records had its first release with Dangerous Times.
 This 7" single was recorded at Channel One Studios with the Roots Radics, voiced and mixed at King Tubby's with Bugs as engineer, and voiced by Dudley Green and General Justice.
 It Contains the song "Dangerous Dub" on the B side, which was mixed by King Tubby.
 It was released in Jamaica, the UK and Australia.

 In 1985 Larry Maluma arrived in Australia from Zambia with master tapes recorded in Zambia.
 He remixed a couple of tracks, Black or White and Chimutima Chako at AAV studios in Melbourne for a 45 single vinyl which was released in 1986 under his own newly formed independent (Safari Music) label.
 In 1987, two years after his arrival from Zambia Larry Maluma released his first album Confusion on his own Safari Music label.
 The video clip "Black and White" from the same album was aired on Countdown Revolution and Rock Arena on ABC.
 Larry Maluma went on to release his 14th album, Ndakondwa (I'm Happy), in 2014.

 The first notable dub release in Australia was Ten Dubs That Shook The World by Sheriff Lindo and the Hammer, issued on the artist's own label, Endless Recordings, in 1988.
 The LP was reissued on the Creative Vibes label with five extra tracks in 1998, and again by EM Records of Japan in 2006, on CD (catalogue number EM1049CD) and LP (EM1049LP), limited to 500 copies.
 The CD version contains five extra tracks.